terramate-io/terramate-docs/cli/on-boarding/terragrunt.md

 Let's get started!

 ::: info
-If you have any questions you can get in touch with our team by joining our [Discord community](https://terramate.io/discord).
+To understand how Terramate can help supercharge existing Terragrunt projects with orchestration, change detection, drift detection, observability and more, take a look at our [Terramate and Terragrunt](https://terramate.io/rethinking-iac/how-terramate-adds-superpowers-to-terragrunt-in-just-5-minutes/) guide.
+To ask any questions, you can join our [Discord community](https://terramate.io/discord).
 :::

 ## 1: Install Terramate CLI